Using Training and Testing Data in a Workflow

 • Discussion 1

-• Key Concept #1: Our framework
+• Key Concept #1: Our SML framework

 • Key Concept #2: Training and testing data